Skip to main content

 We’re here to share what we know — but don’t take it as medical advice.
 Talk to your medical provider if you have questions.

-Here we’ll explain how to apply moisturizer when to use it, and the differences between night and day creams.
-We’ll also share our tips for choosing a moisturizer that will work with your unique skin.
+Here we’ll explain how to apply moisturizer, when to use it, and the differences between night and day creams.
+We’ll also share our tips for choosing a moisturizer that can work with your unique skin.

 Why is it so important to apply moisturizer?